Daniel Hovey's house on Tansey Lane

 • To Abigail Hodgkins wife of Thomas Hodgkins the brass pan and pewter salt seller; my part of the mare and colt to grandchild Daniel and Ivory.

-• My interest of Brookfield and Swampfield I give to my son Joseph and Nathaniel children.
+• My interest in Brookfield and Swampfield I give to my son Joseph and Nathaniel’s children.

-• I make my son Thomas Executor and would have his Nephew (Daniel) in case he lives to age of capable to join in the same with him–and he pay out of his part to his brother James and sister Pricilla and John Ayers ten pounds apiece within three years after his possession, and in case of his death I put James Hovey in his room and let them four equally divide his part.
+• I make my son Thomas Executor and would have his Nephew (Daniel) in case he lives to the age of being capable to join in the same with him–and he pays out of his part to his brother James and sister Pricilla and John Ayers ten pounds apiece within three years after his possession, and in case of his death, I put James Hovey in his room and let them four equally divide his part.

-• My bed, bolster and pillow with my green rug, a pair of blankets with the bed stead to Daniel grandchild.
+• My bed, bolster and pillow with my green rug, a pair of blankets with the bedstead to Daniel the grandchild.

-• I would have my son John at Topsfield to take his possession with his books.
+• I would have my son John at Topsfield take his possession along with his books.

 Sources: